 - Both foods have spawned mad fan groups

-In Norway most brown cheese is produced by the national dairy TINE, although many regional variations exist.
-Everyone seems to have a favourite, but if there's brown cheese on the lunchtime buffet, its fans will make a beeline for it whatever its origin.
-I'm not normally in that queue.
+In Norway most brown cheese is mainly produced by the national dairy TINE, although many regional variations exist.
+Everyone seems to have a favourite, and somewhat unsurprisingly that also seems to be the variety from the region closet to where they're from!

 For me, the most off-putting aspect of brunost is the colour.
-During my first tasting session, I couldn't help but notice the similarity in hue with my floor:
+During my first tasting session, I couldn't help but notice the similarity in hue with my floor.
+So much so, I had to take a photo.

-This is a difficult one.
-Back to Marmite, which is commonly described as a “strong yeasty spread”, which although accurate, isn't descriptive enough for someone who's never tried it.
+This is a difficult one to describe.
+Let's return to Marmite for a moment.
+That's commonly described as a “strong yeasty spread”, which although accurate, isn't descriptive enough for someone who's never tried it.
 It's exactly the same with brown cheese, you just have to try it.

 What do you think of brown cheese?
 Let me know in the comments below 🙂